iwasherefirst2/laravel-multimail/README.md

 ### Salutation

 This packages comes with a mail salutation solution in English, German, Frensh, Spanish and Portuguese.
 It covers informal or formal and for single or two users.

+### Translation inside Mailable Constructor

+The method `locale` will only translate the content of the blade file, not the text allocated in the constructor of the mailable.
+If text that has to be translated is generated in the constructor of the mailable, then one should use the following methods together with `locale`:

+	// Send Mail and translate text inside constructor /iwasherefirst2/MultiMail::to($to)->from('email2@gmail.com')->locale('fr')->sendWithTranslatedConstructor('App/Mail/Invitation', [$user]);

+	// Queue mail and translate text inside constructor /iwasherefirst2/MultiMail::to($to)->from('email@gmail.com')->locale('fr')->queueWithTranslatedConstructor('App/Mail/Invitation', [$user]);